‘Jersey Shore’ Star Nicole ‘Snooki’ Polizzi Is Ready For Baby Number Three To ‘Come Out’

 Snooki rose to fame on the hit MTV show Jersey Shore.
 The reality show followed Snooki and her group of friends.
 The show lasted for six seasons starting in 2009 and ending in 2012.
 Most of the original cast returned for a spin-off of the popular show titled Jersey Shore: Family Vacation.
 The show premiered in 2018 and, so far, has had two seasons of the show.
 The cast is reportedly set to return for a third season later this year, although an air date has not been announced.

-Until then, fans will be watching Instagram to see if Snooki posts anymore pregnancy updates.
+Until then, fans will be watching Instagram to see if Snooki posts any more pregnancy updates.